Knee Pain and the Benefits of Therapy

 Make It Fun!
 Have the child walk as if they are a monster to scare toys at the sides of the room.

-• Squatting.
-This exercise helps to strengthen the quadriceps muscle, which can be under activated or weak with knee pain.
+- Sidestepping (with or without band).
+This exercise helps to strengthen the gluteus medius muscle, which can be under activated or weak with knee pain.